 Comment Population within 1 mile 5,001 to 10,000 ~ This site is located in the village of Bracklesham Bay, which is to the south-west of Chichester and west of Bognor Regis on the south coast.
-The site is the northern part of the village, with the B2198 Bracklesham Lane to the west, which runs south the B2198 Bracklesham Lane to the west, which runs south the B2198 Bracklesham Lane to the west. th Population within 5 miles 25,001 to 50,000 ~ towards the coast and north via the village of Somerley.
+The site is the northern part of the village, with the B2198 Bracklesham Lane to the west, which runs sout h Population within 5 miles 25,001 to 50,000 ~ towards the coast and north via the village of Somerley.
 Population within 500m 2200 The site has a single vehicle access for all modes, plus two separate pedestrian accesses.
 To the east of the site is open land, with a holiday (caravan) park to the north and residential areas to the west and south.
 Car ownership (5 miles) 1.1 to 1.5 ~ The events venue of Bracklesham Barn is also just to the south of the site.
-Is the location of the site hilly or flat Flat ~ 11
+Is the location of the site hilly or flat ~ 11